rvillarroel94/generator-dspace-csv/readme.md

 Some simple rules:
 -------------------
 * The first row should be your header, which defines the values you're going to provide.
-* First column is mandatory: 'files'.
+* The columns 'files' and 'lote_load' was mandatory.
 Files can be organized in any way you want, just provide the proper path relative to the CSV file's location.
 * Add one column for each metadata element (eg: dc.title)
 * The order of the columns does not matter.
 * Only dublin core metadata elements are supported.